MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-interactive-feature-verification.md

 ## Create a new test pass

-If you don't have an existing test pass available, please follow the directions for [scheduling a test](azure-stack-vaas-schedule-test-pass.md).
+If you don't have an existing test pass available, follow the directions for [scheduling a test](azure-stack-vaas-schedule-test-pass.md).

 ## Schedule the test